-Submerged wetland matting can create a "pumping" effect as vehicles pass, resulting in disturbed wetland soils, turbidity and sedimentation.
-This disturbance is a violation of the associated wetland permits.
+Submerged matting can create a "pumping" effect as vehicles pass, resulting in disturbed soils, turbidity and sedimentation.
 Although the presence of matting in this situation is still better than the alternative, pumping mats will require additional stabilization and sediment control practices not planned for in the EM&CP Plan and Profile Drawings.
 Matting will need to be re-installed, or access will be shut down until water recedes to eliminate the erosion concern.